GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Experiments

-We use CLIP score~\cite{hessel2021clipscore} to measure the match between generated objects and given text prompts, and report different methods' average CLIP scores for three scenes (Fig.~\ref{fig:comparison}) in Table.~\ref{tab:clip_score}.
-To obtain the CLIP score, we randomly render 10 views for each scene and remove the background effects by cropping the bounding box region in the image plane (Fig.~\ref{fig:comparison} first-row bottom right) for assessment.
-From Table.~\ref{tab:clip_score}, the average CLIP score of our proposed GO-NeRF is 74.6 significantly outperforms other baselines by at least $20\%$.
+We use CLIP score~\cite{hessel2021clipscore} to measure the alignment between generated objects and provided text prompts, reporting the average CLIP scores across three scenes (\cref{fig:comparison}) in Table.~\ref{tab:clip_score}.
+Specifically, we randomly render 10 views for each scene and eliminate the background influences by cropping the bounding box region in the rendered image (\cref{fig:comparison}, first-row bottom right) for CLIP score calculation.
+From Table.~\ref{tab:clip_score}, the average CLIP score of our proposed method is 74.6, significantly outperforming other baselines by at least $20\%$.